trucviennguyen/trucviennguyen.github.io/_posts/2016-07-25-vien-nguyen-sunrise-sunset-notes.md

 		<td>
 			<iframe src="//www.eyeem.com/embed/p/90230832/512/398" width="512" height="398" frameborder="0" scrolling="no" allowtransparency="true"> </iframe>
 		</td>
 		<td valign="center"><p align = "justify">It was a peaceful evening, I was standing, watching a fishing boat going slowly on the ocean.
-In that silence, I felt calm, and I remembered a quote &quot;The more powerful and original a mind, the more it will incline towards the religion of solitude.&quot; -- Aldous Huxley</p>
+In that silence, I felt calm, and I remembered &quot;The more powerful and original a mind, the more it will incline towards the religion of solitude.&quot; -- Aldous Huxley</p>
 		</td>
 	</tr>
 	<tr>